 At the time I didn’t think too much about it.
 I was happy that Alpha was able to sell coal and I was able to maintain a high paying job in an area decimated by mono-economic poverty.
 Years later I see things much differently.

 Out of curiosity, I went to went to the US Energy Information Administration and began digging around to uncover the total worth of coal produced by the mine were I worked, Paramont’s Deep Mine #26.
 First I determined that the mine produced 17,595,507 tons of coal from 2002 to 2016.
 I then took the average annual export price for met coal over the same 14 year period and came up with an average price of $118.47 per ton.
 Paramont’s Deep Mine 26 produced a conservative $2 billion dollars’ worth of coal.
 If this one mine produced this much wealth in coal, one could not fathom what has been extracted from our county by multiple mines over the course of nearly a century.

 The coal we were producing wasn’t helping our county, our nation, and certainly not the working class.
 It was going to foreign countries whose corporations were benefitting from the coal we sacrificed our health to extract.
 In the case of countries like India and China, US met coal was/is being used to produce steel with fewer environmental regulations and labor rights for the mill worker.
-The cheaper steel they produce as a result is then used to manufacture goods which end up in the US and sold back to us at big box stores for profits that keep the Walton’s in the top 1% of the world’s wealthiest people.
+The cheaper steel they produce as a result is then used to manufacture goods which end up in the US and sold back to us at big box stores for profits that keep the Walton’s in the top 1 %.
 Some steel does come back to the US to supply manufacturers here.
-Still it’s not much help for the working classes.
+Still, it’s not much help for the working classes.
 Many manufacturers have switched to temp-to-hire agencies that pay workers less than a living wage with mandatory overtime and few if any healthcare benefits.